 Yuzu Dressing Ingredients

-Yuzu Juice: All the rage as an alternative to lemon, yuzu juice can be found in your Japanese or Korean supermarkets.
-If you have a wells stocked Asian supermarket, you should be able to find it there too.
+Yuzu Juice: Yuzu juice can be found online or in your specialty Japanese or Korean supermarkets.
+If you have a well stocked larger grocery store, you should be able to find it there too.

-Add tamari, water, yuzu juice, ginger and sesame oil together in a small bowl.
-Whisk until well combined.
+Add tamari, water, yuzu juice, grated ginger and sesame oil together in a small bowl or mason jar.

 Best Salad for This Dressing